gazebosim/sdf_tutorials/composition/proposal.md

   public: sdf::InterfacePose GetPose() const;
 };

+class sdf::NestedModelFramePoseGraph {
+  /// \param[in] Minimum API to posture the model frame.
+  public: math::Pose3d ResolveNestedModelFramePoseInWorldFrame() const;
+  /// \param[in] relative_to Can be "world", or any frame within the nested
+  ///   model's frame graph.
+(It cannot reach out).
+  public: math::Pose3d ResolveNestedFramePose(
+      std::string frame_name, std::string relative_to);
+};

+// Repostures custom models for the given nested custom model.
+// Simplest query is `GetModelPoseInWorldFrame()`. using RepostureFunction =
+    std::function<void(sdf::NestedModelFramePoseGraph graph)>;

 class sdf::InterfaceModel {
   /// \param[in] name The *local* name (no nesting, e.g. "::").
   ///   If this name contains "::", an error will be raised.
+  /// \param[in] reposture_function Called after pose graphs are constructed to
+  ///   reposture objects.
-  /// \param[in] canonical_link The canonicallink.
+  /// \param[in] canonical_link The canonical link.
 If nullptr, this will be set
   ///   to the first registered link.
 If non-empty, this will be registered
   ///   using `AddLink`.
   /// \param[in] model_frame The model frame.
 If specified, this must be named